Stop Making Sense

 Stop making sense and respect the price action.

 The hardest thing about trading is putting aside your biases and just trade the price action.
 We all have biases.
 We are human.
 We have brains.
 Our brains collect information and use it to draw conclusions so we can make decisive decisions.
 This is basic survival, fight or flight.
-But, the stock market is collective consciousness.
+But the stock market is collective consciousness.
 Individually, each of us is just a small part of the input.
 Millions of brains and bots are crunching trillions of bits of information which will determine the ultimate direction of each equity each day.
 Our bias may not represent the collective bias.
 The collective bias might even cause the market to move in the opposite direction of that bias.
 Food for thought, the American Association of Individual Investors' weekly survey released Friday shows the bulls at 25%.
 That is lower than at any time during March.

 In my article, ignore The Fortune Tellers, I made the case that making bold predictions about future major broad market moves with any consistent accuracy is impossible.
 We simply do not know what will happen and how - or even if - the market will react.
 To accurately predict long term future stock market movement we need to know everything that will happen in the world in advance, how much of that is already expected, how much agnostic liquidity is just looking for a home, and which bots have more firepower, the bull bots or the bear bots.
 We need to know how the collective consciousness will process future information.
 When you trade for a living you learn quickly that allowing your bias to control your trading can be costly.
 A trader's job is to follow the price action and have a plan in place to prevent disaster if and when price action changes.

 In my article, This Time It Will be Different, I illustrate how past big picture declines do not help us determine how this decline and subsequent rally will ultimately play out.
 It always plays out differently.
 I also make the case that you need to be in the market during an uptrend because there is no way to know for sure if the uptrend is a new bull market or just a countertrend rally.
 You can profit from a countertrend rally and get out when conditions change.
 You can participate in down trending markets too, if you want.
-But, you don’t have to because over the long term markets rise.
-That’s why long term investing works.
+But you don't have to because over the long term markets rise.
+That's why long-term investing works.

-In the short term our guesses are a little easier but far from a sure thing.
-We can identify a trend which shows us which side of the market is more likely to provide short term returns.
+In the short term, our guesses are a little easier but far from a sure thing.
+We can identify a trend that shows us which side of the market is more likely to provide short term returns.
 We can identify support and resistance levels that have proved themselves in the recent past.
 We can use these for portfolio management.
 We can lighten up near resistance and load up near support.
-If support breaks we can stop ourselves out or get short.
+If support breaks, we can stop ourselves out or get short.
 We can gage sentiment using put/call ratios or Investor Intelligence surveys to alert us when too many traders are on the same side of the boat.
-We have a myriad of oscillators to help us gage how overbought or oversold the market is at a given time.
+We have a myriad of oscillators to help us gauge how overbought or oversold the market is at a given time.
 In short, there are tools that help us remove our emotions and biases to try to make sense of things.
 Because, when the bell rings price action is what will determine whether or not we make money - not our biases.

-It is up to each trader how deep into the weeds they want to get as far as indictors go.
+It is up to each trader how deep into the weeds they want to get as far as indicators go.
 But, just using the simplest of indicators would have gotten you long on March 24 when an outrageously oversold market regained a major support level.
-And you would still be long because nothing has signaled you to get out – yet.
+And you would still be long because nothing has signaled you to get out - yet.

 If all of this seems overwhelming you are right.
 Trading is hard.
 That is why it can be so rewarding.
 It is not for everyone.
 Long term investors should use the tried and true valuation measures to calculate probable future returns and to exploit price inefficiencies whenever possible and just ignore the noise.
 Even though what we are experiencing now is very loud noise it is still just noise in the very big picture.
-A slightly more sophisticated long term investor might use a little TA to hedge from time to time but it’s not absolutely necessary.
+A slightly more sophisticated long-term investor might use a little TA to hedge from time to time but it's not absolutely necessary.

 Original art by the author